pingwin02/slides-ui/src/slides/Examples/Slides Example/Slides Example.md

 Why use markdown:

-* creating academic slides, fancy animations are not required, this is not advertisement,
+* when creating academic slides, fancy animations are not required, this is not advertisement,
 * it's simple text format,
 * way simpler than LaTeX (bullet list for example),
 * slides content can be separated from slides styling and published independently,
-* developer platforms (like GitLab) supports its and renders nice HTML.
+* developer platforms (like GitLab) support it and render nice HTML.

 ---